 The amount invested by the company may be used as a tax credit against up to 50% of its income tax of the previous fiscal year.

-This Regime generates benefits for the private companies and also for the Governments, such as:

-For the Company

-- Total investment refund (with a 2% annual indexation). - Associate their image with social work, carried out in areas of - Improve the efficiency of their corporate social responsibility - For construction companies, is an additional way to compete for public works. - Sustain or increase the local economy. - Accelerate the implementation of works. - Efficiencies in the execution and simplify procedures. - Releasing its technical and financial resources. - Increase its current investment budget.
+This Regime generates benefits for the private companies and also for the Governments, such as: For the Government For the Company - Total investment refund (with a 2% annual indexation). - Associate their image with social work, carried out in areas of - Improve the efficiency of their corporate social responsibility - Sustain or increase the local economy. - Accelerate the implementation of works. - Efficiencies in the execution and simplify procedures. - Releasing its technical and financial resources.